SoHi-iHoS/classificationTask_passenger_referral/README.md

 - Specifically uses the `cardiffnlp/twitter-roberta-base-sentiment` model
 - Processing time: 25-30 minutes for ~4,500 reviews
 - Incorporates text sentiment as predictive features, capturing information not contained in numerical ratings

-## Project Goal

-To develop a model that accurately predicts whether a passenger will recommend an airline based on their review and ratings, providing valuable insights for the airline industry on customer satisfaction factors.

 ## Data Preparation Strategies